WakiMak/trentent.github.io-forked/_posts/2013-03-05-slow-group-policy-client-side-extensions-login-with-windows-7.md

   - 2008R2
   - Group Policy
 ---
-We experienced an issue when we modified a GPO to include item-level filtering on an AD group.Â The issue was that Windows 7 machines with this GPO applied to where suddenly taking minutes to login.Â Windows XP machines, however, logged in almost instantly.
+We experienced an issue when we modified a GPO to include item-level filtering on an AD group.
+The issue was that Windows 7 machines with this GPO applied to where suddenly taking minutes to login.
+Windows XP machines, however, logged in almost instantly.

-When going through the event logs for group policy on Windows 7 we were able to identify the CSE causing this issue.Â For us it was the "File processing extension".
+When going through the event logs for group policy on Windows 7 we were able to identify the CSE causing this issue.
+For us it was the "File processing extension".

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://2.bp.blogspot.com/-9vdjd4qnNr0/UTYZ4brbgsI/AAAAAAAAALk/LCGQioziAjM/s1600/slow1.png"><img src="http://2.bp.blogspot.com/-9vdjd4qnNr0/UTYZ4brbgsI/AAAAAAAAALk/LCGQioziAjM/s320/slow1.png" width="320" height="126" border="0" /></a>
 </div>

-When we looked at the group policy we saw that the item-level filtering was filtering on a group with 11,000+ objects in it.Â We had two tasks in the GPO that were filtering on that group.Â When I attempted to open the group utilizing ActiveRoles Server (ARS) it was taking 40-50 seconds to populate each object in the group.Â I theorized that it appeared Windows 7 was iterating through each object like ARS was.Â To test this I installed Wireshark on the Windows 7 and XP machines and ran "GPUPDATE /FORCE".Â This triggered the CSE to execute.Â The following are the traces:
+When we looked at the group policy we saw that the item-level filtering was filtering on a group with 11,000+ objects in it.
+We had two tasks in the GPO that were filtering on that group.
+When I attempted to open the group utilizing ActiveRoles Server (ARS) it was taking 40-50 seconds to populate each object in the group.
+I theorized that it appeared Windows 7 was iterating through each object like ARS was.
+To test this I installed Wireshark on the Windows 7 and XP machines and ran "GPUPDATE /FORCE".
+This triggered the CSE to execute.
+The following are the traces:

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>